Leszek Balcerowicz: Biography

-In 2016 he was appointed as representative of the Ukrainian President in the Cabinet of ministers.
+In 2016, he was appointed as representative of the Ukrainian President in the Cabinet of ministers.

+He is a recipient of the Chilean Order of Merit.

 Balcerowicz Plan

 The Balcerowicz Plan was a series of reforms, which brought the end to hyperinflation, dismantled inefficient economic structures, and balanced the national budget.
 The prices of most consumer goods were freed and caps for annual increases established in state-sector employees' wages.
 Poland's currency, the zloty, was made convertible within the country's borders.
 This resulted in a substantial increase in prices and had forced state-owned companies while making them economically competitive.
 This amounted to a two-year shock to the Polish economy.
 Among other actions included in the plan was the negotiation of a significant reduction (approximately 50%) of the debts inherited from the Polish People's Republic.

-The severity of the reforms was initially controversial and made Balcerowicz an object of criticism by some politicians in Poland.
-On the other hand, many economists and experts such as Krzysztof Sobczak, Jeffrey Sachs, and Jacek Rostowski agree that without introducing such radical changes, Poland's economic success and steady economic growth would not have been possible.
-Since 1991, Poland's annual growth rate was one of the highest of all post-Communist economies, while the country has experienced uninterrupted growth for over 28 years – the longest in the world, along Australia.
-In 1998, he was awarded the Euromoney Finance Minister of the Year Award for his accomplishments as a finance minister.
+In 1998, Balcerowicz was awarded the Euromoney Finance Minister of the Year Award for his accomplishments as a finance minister.

+The severity of the reforms was controversial and made Balcerowicz an object of criticism by some politicians in Poland.
+The reforms impoverished and vanished economic opportunities of already struggling social groups such as low-educated, rural and low-income workers.
+This resulted in Poland becoming a deeply divided and polarised society.
+This led to the rise of populist movements that gained popularity through dissatisfaction with the reforms - this included the left-wing agrarian Self-Defence of the Republic of Poland (which became known for its slogan "Balcerowicz must go!"), far-right League of Polish Families, and later Law and Justice.
+The plan was decried as "economic genocide" by the leader of Self-Defence, Andrzej Lepper.
+A slowly on-going rise in discontent continued into the 2000s, and in 2002, when asked about the Balcerowicz Plan, 78% of Poles described their economic situation as bad, and nearly 40% preferred to live in socialist Poland - amongst rural residents and skilled workers, this figure rose to 50%.